loganc04/troisjs.github.io/src/guide/meshes/geometries.md

 # Using Geometries

-Instead using predefined meshes, you can create mesh with geometry like this :
+Instead of using predefined meshes, you can create meshes with geometry like this:

 ```html
 <Mesh>